facebookresearch/DiT/README.md

 These models were trained at 256x256 resolution; we used 8x A100s to train XL/2 and 4x A100s to train B/4.
 Note that FID
 here is computed with 250 DDPM sampling steps, with the `mse` VAE decoder and without guidance (`cfg-scale=1`).

+**TF32 Note (important for A100 users).** When we ran the above tests, TF32 matmuls were disabled per PyTorch's defaults.
+We've enabled them at the top of `train.py` and `sample.py` because it makes training and sampling way way way faster on A100s (and should for other Ampere GPUs too), but note that the use of TF32 may lead to some differences compared to the above results.

 ### Enhancements
 Training (and sampling) could likely be sped-up significantly by:
 - [ ] using [Flash Attention](https://github.com/HazyResearch/flash-attention) in the DiT model